Ride Center Evaluation Overview and Application Materials

 Recognizing the need for a flexible and dynamic approach to identify world-class mountain bike facilities, IMBA now uses a systemized evaluation and application process.
 This benefits IMBA’s community partners by providing clear guidelines and a coherent process for them to follow as they seek Ride Center recognition.

 The evaluation and application process begins with an invitation to apply from a senior member of IMBA's staff.
-The evaluation will be carried out by IMBA staff — particularly Regional Directors and the Director of Trail Solutions — working closely with local representatives.
+The evaluation will be carried out by IMBA staff — particularly Regional Directors and the Director of Consulting Services — working closely with local representatives.
 The involvement of an IMBA Chapter is a strong advantage for applicants.

 Among the typical applicants for Ride Center recognition are communities, land management agencies, private landowners, Chambers of Commerce and cycling organizations.
 All candidates must be invited to apply for Ride Center status by a member of the IMBA senior staff, who will become the applicant’s sponsor.